NAME¶

 Labeling systems like SELinux require that proper labels are placed on volume content mounted into a pod.
 Without a label, the security system might prevent the processes running inside the pod from using the content.
 By default, Podman does not change the labels set by the OS.

-share the same SELinux label.
+Note: all containers within a pod share the same SELinux label.
 This

 means all containers within said pod can read/write volumes shared into the

-on any of one the containers.
+container created with the :Z on any one of the containers.
 Relabeling walks

-the file system under the volume and changes the label on each file, if the
+the file system under the volume and changes the label on each file; if the

 volume has thousands of inodes, this process takes a long time, delaying the